dseichter/VATValidation/README.md

 # Known issues

-At the moment there are several known issues.
-You will find them in the issues.
-If you encounter any further issue, please add an issue.
+At the moment there are no known issues.

 # Contributing